March 5, 2020

 get file.txt /RemoteDirectory

-Here’s how to transfer the file example.txt from a local machine to the remote machine:
+To transfer the file example.txt from a local machine to the remote machine, enter the following command:

 put /home/edward/example.txt /root